GeoscienceAustralia/wagl/docs/source/fc_sop.rst

 PBS Scripts
 -----------
-Two scripts are used to run Pixel Quality processing
+Two scripts are used to run Fractional Cover processing

 * submit_FC.sh_ – a convenience script to bootstrap the PBS job
 * run_FC.pbs_ – main PBS job scipt